 This chapter sets out certain frameworks of analysis and guidelines for cross-examination that can be applied regardless of the subject matter of the expert evidence.
 These frameworks and guidelines can also be applied whether a particular international arbitration has a more common law or civil law character, although it is always necessary to tailor cross-examination to the specific witness and arbitral tribunal.
 Before delving into the specifics of preparing and executing the cross-examination of an expert witness, it is useful to begin by considering the role of expert evidence in international arbitration.

 Remember who is on the tribunal!

-I looked at my neighbour, perplexed: the advocate had just made his job more difficult simply by failing to keep in mind the very people he was addressing his arguments to.
-Presumably, at the outset of the case technical expertise had seemed a valuable characteristic for this party, but as the case moved along, other considerations prevailed.
-Or perhaps it was simply the heat of the moment...– Jackie van Haersolte-van Hof, LCIA
+I looked at my neighbour, perplexed: the advocate had just made his job more difficult simply by failing to keep in mind the very people to whom he was addressing his arguments.
+Presumably, at the outset of the case, technical expertise had seemed a valuable characteristic for this party, but as the case moved along, other considerations prevailed.
+Or perhaps it was simply the heat of the moment . . .– Jackie van Haersolte-van Hof, London Court of International Arbitration